-In years following, thin any branches that become overlapped and cut each main branch back by about one third of its length in late fall or winter.
-Remove any main branches that have become unproductive to allow them to be replaced by new wood.
-Dead or damaged wood may be removed at any time to maintain a healthy plant and an attractive appearance.
-In zones 6-10, figs may be left in the ground during winter.
+In zones 6-10, fig trees may be left in the ground during winter.
 If freezing weather is expected, protect the roots by mounding a 6-8 inch layer of shredded bark, compost, leaves, straw or other organic material around the base of the plant.
 Potted figs should be moved into a protected area on exceptionally cold nights.

-In colder zones (3-5), figs should be grown in containers and moved to a cool, dark, protected area that does not freeze for winter.
+In colder zones (3-5), fig trees should be grown in containers and moved to a cool, dark, protected area that does not freeze for winter.
 Allow the plant to enter dormancy and lose most of its leaves before bringing it indoors.